altanborali16/hangman/README.md

 # hangman
-A classic game of hangman
+A classic game of hangman meeting